 Optional Redemption by the Company.
-As noted above, the Series A Preferred Stock may be redeemed by the Company at its option in whole, but not in part, at any time after September 30, 1998, if the stockholders do not approve Proposal 3 or the requirements of the New York Stock Exchange are not otherwise satisfied to permit conversion of the Series A Preferred Stock to Class A Common Stock on or before such date.
-If these redemption provisions were triggered, the redemption price per share would be equal to the lesser of (i) or (ii) 60% of average of the last sales prices per share of the Class A Common Stock of the Company on the New York Stock Exchange for the 20 consecutive trading days ending September 25, 1998.
+The Series A Preferred Stock may be redeemed by the Company at its option in whole, but not in part, at any time after September 30, 1998, if the stockholders do not approve Proposal 3 or the requirements of the New York Stock Exchange are not otherwise satisfied to permit conversion of the Series A Preferred Stock to Class A Common Stock on or before such date.
+If these redemption provisions were triggered, the redemption price per share would be equal to the lesser of (i) the Preference Value or (ii) 60% of average of the last sales prices per share of the Class A Common Stock of the Company on the New York Stock Exchange for the 20 consecutive trading days ending on the trading day which is five days prior to the redemption date.
 The redemption price would be payable 25% in cash on the redemption date and the remaining 75% in promissory notes.
 The principal on the promissory notes would be payable in three equal annual installments on the anniversary of the redemption date in each of the next three succeeding years, with interest on the unpaid principal balance payable at a rate per annum equal to the short term applicable federal rate as defined in the Internal Revenue Code of 1986, as amended.